 Make your bedroom your sleep sanctuary, keep your bedroom dark, silent and cool (around 18oC).

 If you can’t sleep – don’t stay in bed.

 Avoid caffeine 8-12 h before sleep, avoid alcohol and nicotine 3-4 h before sleep.

 Keep your dinner light, give enough time to digest before sleep, and stay physically active everyday.

 In this article I provide you with 12 powerful tips on how you can get the best of your nightly sleep.
 These tips are written in a somewhat prioritized order, so that the first tips are likely to give you the most benefit and potentially are the easiest to follow.

-Us humans, unfortunately, do not have ON/OFF switches and we need time to wind down after the day and get ready for sleep.
-Carve at least 1-2 hours of relaxation time before bed and create your own perfect evening routine, be it meditation, writing, drawing, slow walks, reading, slow yoga or stretching, hot baths or spending time with your loved ones.
+We humans, unfortunately, do not have ON/OFF switches and we need time to wind down after the day and get ready for sleep.
+Carve at least 1-2 hours of relaxation time before bed and create your own perfect evening routine, be it meditation, writing, drawing, slow walks, reading, slow yoga or stretching, hot baths, or spending time with your loved ones.

-Sudden unpredictable sounds and light (even the one coming from the streets!) disrupt our sleep and might wake us up.
-Use light blocking curtains, ear plugs or an eye mask to reduce noise and light pollution during your sleep.
-Also, our bodies need to cool down to reach deep sleep, that is why it is so hard to sleep when it is too warm.
+Sudden unpredictable sounds and light (even the ones coming from the streets!) disrupt our sleep and might wake us up.
+Use light-blocking curtains, ear plugs, or an eye mask to reduce noise and light pollution during your sleep.
+Also, our bodies need to cool down to reach deep sleep, which is why it is so hard to sleep when it is too warm.
 Air the bedroom out before sleep and keep it rather cool at around 18oC.

 Physical activity increases your sleep pressure and might aid you in falling asleep and staying asleep through the night.